TkTech/chancy/README.md

 A postgres-backed task queue for Python.

-This project is currently in the early stages of development.
-Use at your own risk.
-It's guaranteed to be buggy and incomplete.

-## Features
+## Key Features

-- Fully-featured Jobs, with priorities, retries, timeouts, memory limits, future scheduling, and more.
+- Fully-featured jobs support priorities, retries, timeouts, memory limits, future scheduling, and more.
-- Transactional job queueing.
-Jobs are only inserted into the database if the transaction they were created in is committed.
 - Completed jobs stick around in the database for easy debugging and job tracking, with configurable retention policies.
+Inspect your jobs with plain old SQL, an HTTP API, or the dashboard.
-- Dependency-free except for psycopg3.
+- Core is dependency-free except for psycopg3, but plugins can add additional dependencies.
-- Multi-tenant support with prefixes for all database tables.
+- Optional transactional job queueing - only queue a job if your transaction commits successfully.
+- asyncio-based worker, can be run in-process with your web server on small projects or as a standalone worker on larger projects.
+- Statically declare your queues or create and manage them on-the-fly, assigning them to workers based on tags.

 ## Documentation